The Best Universal Studios Orlando Hotels for Every Age Group and Interest

 Staying at Loews Sapphire Falls Resort is as close as you can get to staying in a tropical island resort without leaving Central Florida.
 You’ll find white sand beaches in the pool area, serenity-inducing touches of sapphire blue all around you, Caribbean-inspired food (and cocktails!) at the bars and restaurants, and cascading waterfalls surrounding the waterway that takes you straight to Universal’s theme parks.

-AFFORDABLE TRIPS: 10 Cheap Family Vacations That Are Actually Super Fun
+AFFORDABLE TRIPS: 13 Cheap Family Vacations That Are Super Fun

-The kids’ suites at this Universal Orlando hotel even have nautical-themed bedrooms where the young ones can play out their own island adventure while parents relax in the room next door.
+Kids will be thrilled with tons of poolside activities such as ping pong tournaments, water balloon tosses, and outdoor pool table, and the fun continues indoors at the Calypso Game Room.
+The whole family can take an evening stroll around the property with dog-friendly walking and jogging pathways.
+The kids’ suites at this Universal Orlando hotel have nautical-themed bedrooms where the young ones can play out their own island adventure while parents relax in the room next door.

 Best of the Universal Studios Orlando Hotels for Families Who Want to Be Close to the Parks

 Kids of all ages can party like a rock star at Universal Orlando’s Hard Rock Hotel.
 There’s rock ‘n’ roll memorabilia in every nook and cranny of the hotel, a large pool with an underwater sound system, and stylish guest rooms.
-Your family can really live it up in the Hard Rock Hotel’s Future Rock Star Suites that have a separate bedroom for kids, complete with velvet bedding, a starlit ceiling, and a stage where they can belt their little hearts out.
+Your family can really live it up in the Hard Rock Hotel’s Future Rock Star Suites that have a separate bedroom for kids, complete with velvet bedding, a starlit ceiling, and performance area where they can belt their little hearts out.
+For the truly musical family, splurge on a Graceland Suite and enjoy your own in-room baby grand piano!

-The Hard Rock Hotel is also the closest of the Universal Studios Orlando hotels to the theme parks, so when you stay there it’s easier to get to the fun faster.
+With a game room, fitness center, and concert venue, there’s plenty to do on site at The Hard Rock Hotel.
+That said, you’ve likely come for the theme parks, so it’s important to know that The Hard Rock Hotel is also the closest of the Universal Studios Orlando hotels to the theme parks.
+When you stay there it’s easier to get to the fun faster.
 And as with all of Universal’s Premier hotels, your family will receive free Universal Express Unlimited access for the entirety of your stay, allowing you to skip the line on most theme park attractions.

 Best for Families Who Want Early Theme Park Access